Global Convergence of SGD On Two Layer Neural Nets: Introduction

 \paragraph{\textbf{Organization}}

-\quad In Section \ref{sec:rev} we shall give a detailed review of the various approaches towards provable learning of neural nets.
-In Section \ref{sec:mainthm} we present our theorem statements -- our primary result being Theorem \ref{thm:sgd-sig} which shows the global convergence of SGD and for gates like sigmoid and tanh.
-Additionally, in Theorem \ref{thm:softplus} we also point out that for our architecture if using the SoftPlus activation, we can show that the underlying SDE converges in expectation to the global minimizer in linear time.
-In Section \ref{sec:weijierev}, we give a brief overview of the methods in \cite{weijie_sde}, leading up to the proof of Theorem \ref{thm:sgd-sig} in Section \ref{sec:proof_mainthm}.
+\quad In Section \ref{sec:rev} we will give a review of the various approaches towards provable learning of neural nets.
+In Section \ref{sec:mainthm} we present our primary result, Theorem \ref{lem:error_bound} which shows a guarantee on the loss value of SGD iterates and for gates like sigmoid and tanh - for arbitrary initialization.
+For special initializations a convergence results follows from it in Corollary \ref{thm:sgd-sig}.
+In Theorem \ref{thm:softplus} we also point out that if using the SoftPlus activation, we can show that the underlying SDE can converge in expectation to the global minimizer in linear time.
+In Section \ref{sec:weijierev}, we give a brief overview of the methods in \cite{weijie_sde}, leading up to the proof of Theorem \ref{lem:error_bound} in Section \ref{sec:proof_mainthm}.
 In Section \ref{sec:experiments} we discuss some experimental demonstrations that our regularizer does not overshadow the original loss function.
 We end in Section \ref{sec:conc} with a discussion of various open questions that our work motivates.
-In Appendix \ref{villani_condition} one can find the calculations needed in the main theorem's proofs.
+The three appendices give various calculations needed in the proof of the main theorem.